Detection and Evaluation of Clusters within Sequential Data: Shape of the spectral noise

 \section{Shape of the spectral noise}

-Recall that it was stated in \Cref{sec:The_shape_of_spectral_noise_for_identification_of_alternative_models} that the spectral noise in $\hat{N}$ can be dominated by an inhomogeneous equilibrium distribution.
+Recall that it was stated in Section \ref{section:summary_methods_for_eval} that the spectral noise in $\hat{N}$ can be dominated by an inhomogeneous equilibrium distribution.
 It was further claimed that the Laplacian $\hat{L}$ does not suffer from this issue.
 The main goal in this section is to argue that this claim is true.

-Some preliminary notation and concepts are introduced in \Cref{sec: Prelim} after which a theoretical result concerning the limiting singular value distribution of $\hat{L}$ is established in \Cref{sec: LaplaceTheory}.
-A model with an inhomogeneous equilibrium distribution is introduced in \Cref{sec:Degree_corrected_BMC}.
-The claim that $\hat{L}$ can also detect violations to the model assumptions in the presence of an inhomogeneous equilibrium distribution is verified in \Cref{sec: Simulation} by a simulation experiment.
+Some preliminary notation and concepts are introduced in Section \ref{sec: Prelim} after which a theoretical result concerning the limiting singular value distribution of $\hat{L}$ is established in Section \ref{sec: LaplaceTheory}.
+A model with an inhomogeneous equilibrium distribution is introduced in Section \ref{sec:Degree_corrected_BMC}.
+The claim that $\hat{L}$ can also detect violations to the model assumptions in the presence of an inhomogeneous equilibrium distribution is verified in Section \ref{sec: Simulation} by a simulation experiment.